 Inspired by his Eastern travels (and heritage), Prabal Gurung displayed a lively landscape of multicolored prints, glamorous throwback silhouettes, and undeniable female strength (though his soon-to-be-launched menswear line was also in the mix).
 It proved the designer is inspired by global commonality, and has closed in on his unique point of view.

 ALL THE FEELS AT ZERO + MARIA CORNEJO

 Cashmere knits, velvet, alpaca, pebbled silk—Maria Cornejo’s FW19 collection was a tactile feast.
 She opted not to do a runway show this season, which meant we could visit her showroom and fully interact with the collection (read: touch the soft fabrics).

 BEST DRESSED: ULLA JOHNSON

 The textures and prints in Ulla‘s FW19 collection were so rich and artisanal, and the dresses ran the gamut of day to evening.
-The velvet maxis would make the for a perfect winter wedding guest outfit.
+The velvet maxis would make for a perfect winter wedding-guest outfit.